-Undergraduate Study in Linguistics
+Undergraduate Programs in Linguistics

-Students who minor in Linguistics will:
+Students who study Linguistics will:

 - Study the formal structure of language organization on phonological, syntactic, semantic, and discourse levels.

-modesof linguistic argumentation as a type of scientific inquiry.
+- Examine modes of linguistic argumentation as a type of scientific inquiry.

 - Understand the systematic variation of language in its social context.